Major professional sports leagues in the United States and Canada: Franchise valuations

-Major-league franchises are generally worth very large amounts of money, due in large part to high revenues earned by the league's teams.
+Major league franchises are generally worth very large amounts of money, due in large part to high revenues earned by the league's teams.
 These franchise valuations are reflected in periodic analyses of teams' values, as well as by the expansion fees commanded by the leagues.
 The highest value franchises in the respective leagues tend to be located in the largest markets (e.g., MLB's New York Yankees, NHL's New York Rangers), whereas the lowest value franchises tend to be in smaller markets (e.g., NFL's Buffalo Bills, NBA's New Orleans Pelicans).
-The NHL has the largest multiples between the highest-value and lowest-value teams, with the New York Rangers worth 5.5 times as much as the Arizona Coyotes.
+In 2025, MLB has the largest multiples between the highest-value and lowest-value teams, with the New York Yankees worth 7 to 8 times as much as the Miami Marlins.